 6. List of Illustrations and Graphs: If the report contains many illustrations and graphs then such a list provides respective page numbers and titles.

 7. Executive Summary or Abstract: An abstract is a summary of a report.
 It tells the reader what the report is about.
 It summarizes the important parts of the entire report.
 As a result, busy executives can save time as no need to read every page of the report.

 (ii) The body of the Report:

-- Recommendations: Recommendation are the writer’s opinions based on the conclusions of the report.
-Recommendations must be realistic, i.e. it should be based on the facts and events contained in the report.
+4. Recommendations: The recommendation is the writer’s opinion based on the conclusions of the report.
+Recommendations must be realistic, i.e. they should be based on the facts and events contained in the report.

 (iii) Appended parts:

-- List of References: List of references contain the complete record of any secondary sources used in the report.
+1. List of References: The list of references contain the complete record of any secondary sources used in the report.
 Such a list can ‘be arranged alphabetically or chronologically.

 Related Content of Report Writing:

 - An Effective Structure of a Market Report

 - Difference Between Formal and Informal Reports